Delaware Certificate of Dissolution: Everything You Need to Know

 - The date you filed for a certificate of incorporation with the Department of State.

 If you’re using the short form, you must also include the appropriate statements that your company no longer maintains any assets, is no longer doing business, and is paying only the smallest required amount of franchise taxes for every year it operated.
-You must also submit documentation that all required taxation and fees have been paid through the year that you are filing for your dissolution.
+You must also submit documentation that all requires taxation and fees have been paid through the year that you are filing for your dissolution.
 If you decide to use the short form, you will likely face a smaller filing fee — its key benefit.

 For fill-in templates of the regular certificate of dissolution, as well as the shortened form, visit the Department of State’s website.
 As for filing fees, the regular dissolution certificate requires payment of $204 if the document is just one page.
 Every page thereafter will require an additional $9.
 If you opt for the shortened form, the filing fee comes to $10.
 These documents are generally processed in about two to three weeks.
-You can pay for the expediting of these documents to the order of an hour, two, or even same day and 24-hour processing, though these require additional payment.
+You can pay for the expediting of these documents to the order of an hour, two, or even the same day and 24-hour processing, though these require additional payment.
 The Department of State requires a cover letter, including the following information: name, your address, and an appropriate telephone or fax number by which to reach you.
 Once your corporation is dissolved, the name of your business can be used by other entities.

 Tying Up Loose Ends Through the Process Called “Winding Up”